psilospore/rules_scala/README.md

 At this point you can then run `bloop compile ABC:A` or any of the other targets and it would send a BSP request to Bloop I believe.

-We could also send a BSP request to compile ourselves.
+We could also send a BSP request to compile ourselves

 ## WIP